Brett-Tanner/Journal/2024/May_24.md

 ## Materials

+- [x] Add 'New Plan' button to org pages if no plan present
+  - [x] Automatically select the org you followed the link from

+### Event Site

+- [x] Separate out reservation kids in summary API response

+## May 30th

+## Materials

 - Address Github issues
   - [] Chase down the intermittent failure to update course_lessons from date_fields partial
   - [] Ensure Lessons have unique title within level and subtype